ABOUT Emily N

 • My athletic foundation is strong even when I take breaks from working out.

-• If I dedicate myself to something that I do not actually love, I will end up burnt out with little satisfaction (I would not actually understand this lesson until years later).
+• If I dedicate myself to something that I do not truly love, I will end up burnt out with little satisfaction (I would not actually understand this lesson until years later).

 early career

-I still had no idea what I wanted to do “when I grew up.”
-After all, I’d buried my head in water for 10 years.
+I attend college in Los Angeles and after graduating, I still had little idea what I wanted to do “when I grew up.”
+After all, I’d buried my head in water for a decade.

 I dove into corporate America like I dove into a pool— not actually wanting to and hoping it wouldn’t be too cold.